vmware-archive/vsphere-storage-for-docker/CONTRIBUTING.md

   the tests pass and the review is complete the PR will be merged in.
 If the PR depends on new code checked into master, merge in the changes as a rebase and push the changes to the branch.
+- When there is a failure unrelated to your PR, you may want to *Restart* the failed CI run instead of pushing dummy commit to trigger CI run.
 - When the PR is merged in the CI system will re-run the tests against the master.
   On success a new Docker image will be ready for customers to deploy (This is only for the docker plugin, the ESX code needs to be shipped separately).